jblattgerste/sus-analysis-toolkit/README.md

 ![Preview Example of the single-variable SUS usability benchmarking dashboard](/assets/PreviewSingleStudy.png)

 ## Using the SUS Analysis Toolkit
-**Online versions of the SUS Analysis Toolkit are hosted at: https://sus.mixality.de/ and https://analysis.sus.tools/**
+**Online versions of the toolkit are hosted at: https://sus.mixality.de/ and https://analysis.sus.tools/**

  ![Example usage animation of the multi variable analysis](/assets/UsageExampleAnimation.gif)